 Don't Let Anyone or Anything Distract You From Your Goals!

-Making the commitment to upgrade health and wellness is challenging in itself, on the other hand, trying to get a strong support system is just as challenging.
-Non-supporters are out there, and we've probably experienced or been in situations where someone wasn't 100% supportive of your journey.
-There are various reasons why people are not supportive, it could be that they do not understand your goals, they are jealous, they think you are being too extreme, it makes them feel uncomfortable, they are fearful of how this might affect your relationship or another one of the million reasons.
-Honestly, many people do not even realize their words or actions have a negative association on your journey.
-Whether they are totally against your goals or they use the phrase, "oh it's just one bite", it doesn't matter what it is, it's important to not let anything or anyone distract you or make feel bad for about journey.
-Please note, this is from the perspective of safe and healthy behavior and outcome-based goals.
+Non-supporters are out there, and you've probably experienced or been in situations where someone wasn't 100% supportive of your journey.
+There are various reasons why people are not supportive, it could be that they don't understand your goals, they are jealous, they think you are being too extreme, it makes them feel uncomfortable, they are fearful of how it might affect your relationship or another one of the million reasons.
+Sadly, many people are naive to their own words and or actions, or as to how they might have a negative association on someone's journey.
+Whether they are totally against your goals or they use phrases like, "oh it's just one bite", "you're being too sensitive", it doesn't matter what it is, it's important to not let anything or anyone distract you or make feel bad about your journey.
+Please note, this is from the perspective of safe and healthy behavior and or outcome-based goals.

-Remind your loved one that just because you are making changes to your life that it doesn't mean you are eliminating them from your life.
-Now there are times where you do have to remove negative people, but usually, that is dealing with other issues in the relationship.
+Remind your loved one that just because you are making changes in your life that it doesn't mean you are eliminating them from your life.
+Now, there are times where you do have to remove negative people, but usually, that is dealing with other issues in the relationship.
 Change is as much of a scary thing for your loved ones as it is for you, they feel as though your changes will have an effect on your relationship, and it shouldn't.
-Having empathy towards your loved one can bring them a peace of mind and eliminate some of their non-supportive motives.
+Having empathy towards your loved ones can bring them peace of mind and eliminate some of their non-supportive motives.